-The problem with the current three-pronged advance is that it is not always easy to develop parallel programs for these technologies and, moreover, those parallel programs are not always performance portable between each technology, meaning that each time the architecture changes the code may have to be rewritten.
-While there are open standards available for each technology, each product currently has different preferred standards which are championed by the individual vendors (and therefore the best performing).
+The problem with the current two-pronged advance is that it is not always easy to develop parallel programs for these technologies and, moreover, those parallel programs are not always performance portable between each technology (particularly since FPGAs use a data-flow programming model), meaning that each time the architecture (or indeed the vendor) changes the code may have to be rewritten.
+While there may be open standards available for each technology, each product currently has different preferred standards which are championed by the individual vendors (and therefore the best performing).

 In general, we see a clear trend towards more complex systems, which is expected to continue over the next decade.
 These developments will significantly increase software complexity, demanding more and more intelligence across the programming environment, including compiler, run-time and tool intelligence driven by appropriate programming models.
-Manual optimization of the data layout, placement, and caching will become uneconomic and time consuming, and will, in any case, most likely soon exceed the abilities of the best human programmers.
+Manual optimisation of the data layout, placement, and caching will become uneconomic and time consuming, and will, in any case, most likely soon exceed the abilities of the best human programmers.